top of page

 Single cell transcriptomics and lineage tracing on Parkinson's disease post-mortem data

-In this project we studied the gene expression changes associated with idiopathic Parkinson's disease.
+In this project at Cajal Neuroscience we studied the gene expression changes associated with idiopathic Parkinson's disease.
 We apply non-linear dimensionality reduction, variational auto-encoders, diffusion maps and computer simulations on single cell RNA-seq data derived from patients with Parkinson's disease.
 It allows to track the cell type specific gene expression changes associated with Parkinson's disease.
 We identified that there are common groups of genes associated with disease development identified by trajectory inference and gene network correlation analysis (WGCNA).
+This project is done in collaboration with Ben Logsdon.

 AD/PD 2022